What the legal system has to say about the health and fitness industry

 Yet, please bear in mind that these considerations are not exhaustive and it is recommended that you employ the services of competent advisors to work with you.

-Oyeniyi Immanuel is a Corporate and Transactions lawyer with Streamsowers & Kohn; a full service law firm with offices in Lagos, Abuja and Port Harcourt.
+Oyeniyi Immanuel is a Corporate and Transactions lawyer with Streamsowers & Kohn; a full-service law firm with offices in Lagos, Abuja and Port Harcourt.
+He is also the Legal Adviser to individual and corporate clients with demonstrated experience across stated sectors with a knack for combining lateral thinking and industry knowledge with leadership abilities to achieve clients' objectives and support business development.